MoFares7/MoFares7/README.md

  Hi there I’m Mo Fares 👋

 - 🔭 I’m currently working on DBT
-- 🌱 I’m Softwear Engginer
+- 🌱 I’m Softwear Engineer
 - 🤔 I’m Senior in Flutter FrameWork
 - 👀 I’m interested in Mobile Development
 - 💬 Ask me about any Thing